fsantanna/fsantanna.github.io/menu.md

    carry a continuation, i.e., some action to execute next.
     - Examples: interactive dialogs, menu transitions.

-The original [implementation in C++][2] uses CPS and pushes the screen navigation to occur inside the button click callback, thus textually far away from the main game function:
+The original implementation in C++ uses CPS and pushes the screen navigation to occur inside the [button click callback][2], thus textually far away from the main game function:

 ```cpp
 MainMenu::MainMenu () {